TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Is the Cadel Evans Great Ocean Road Race televised?

-Within Australia, the Elite Men’s and Elite Women’s Road Races are televised live on the Seven Network
+Within Australia, both weekend elite races are televised live on the Seven Network.

 The event is also broadcast internationally, made possible by our distribution partner, InFront.
 The 2020 event for example, was beamed into over 331 million households worldwide across 140 countries and territories.